fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

         DEFROUTE=no
         ```

-5. Restart network service to take effect: `systemctl network restart`.
+5. Restart the network service to take effect: `systemctl network restart`.

 6. Use `ip a` to verify that three interfaces are up and running
    &mdash: `eno1`, `eno2`, and `bond0`.